siegarmi/ppplca/README.md

-# ppplca (short for parametric plant protein life cycle assessment)
+# ppplca (parametric plant protein life cycle assessment)

 This repository contains the model code and required input data files for parametric LCAs of plant protein value chains based on variable process parameters and geographical locations.